Landlords ‘spying’ on tenants

 How can landlords monitor tenant activity?

-– fit a remotely monitored security, fire or flood systems, and be notified of any incursions or emergencies
+- Fit a remotely monitored security, leaks, fire or flood systems, and be notified of any incursions or emergencies

-– install cameras inside or outside the home, and monitor activities directly.
+- Install security cameras inside or outside the home, and monitor activities directly.

-As you can see, the options range from sensible – “landlord is also notified if there is a fire / break in” – through to invasive – “landlord can see what’s going on in the living room, live”.
+As you can see, the options range from sensible – “landlord is also notified if there is a fire/break-in” – through to invasive – “the landlord can see what’s going on in the living room, live”.

 Tenants have rights